-After building and installing over 100 kitchens I have a good perspective when someone asks “can I install kitchen cabinets myself”.
+After building and installing over 100 kitchens, I have a good perspective when someone asks, “Can I install kitchen cabinets myself.”
 How?
 Well, I was trained (and have trained) cabinet installers and know what skills are needed.

-But since the answer isn’t black & white the final answer is yours.
+But since the answer isn’t black & white, the final answer is yours.

-Maybe one of your motivators for attempting a self-install is to save money.
+One of your motivators for attempting a self-install is to save money.
 How do I know?
 I’ve installed quite a few factory cabinets to save friends thousands.
 And these aren’t small numbers: a typical range is $2500-4000 (or more) depending on the size of your kitchen.

 Can I Install Kitchen Cabinets Myself?